-Not only are hemp seeds rich in zinc, but they are an excellent source of omega-3 and omega-6 fatty acids, which have beneficial effects on your cardiovascular system and helps to keep inflammation at bay.
+Not only are hemp seeds rich in zinc, but they are an excellent source of omega-3 and omega-6 fatty acids.
+They have been found to cause beneficial effects on your cardiovascular system and help keep inflammation at bay.

 100 grams: 4.5 milligrams (30 percent DV)

-Grass-fed beef nutrition includes omega-3 fatty acids and conjugated linoleic acid, a powerful polyunsaturated fatty acid that has been shown to help fight cancer, reduce the risk of heart disease, improve blood sugar, discourage weight gain and build muscle.
+Grass-fed beef nutrition includes omega-3 fatty acids and conjugated linoleic acid, a powerful polyunsaturated fatty acid that has been shown to help reduce the risk of heart disease, improve blood sugar, discourage weight gain and build muscle.
 While red meat is known for its very high zinc content, sticking to healthier options like grass-fed beef is ideal.

 1 cup: 2.5 milligrams (17 percent DV)